seanlano/WiLED/README.md

 The Rotary library for Arduino, by Ben Buxton, has been used and the files `Rotary.h` and `Rotary.cpp` are included in this project.
 [See here for the original source](https://github.com/brianlow/Rotary).
 It is GPLv3 licensed.

+Additionally, the wonderful RadioHead library from Mike McCauley and AirSpayce has been used via an inclusion through PlatformIO.
+[See here for the homepage](http://www.airspayce.com/mikem/arduino/RadioHead/index.html).
+It is GPLv2 licensed (not clear if this is GPLv2 _only_ or GPLv2+).

 ## License

 This project is released under the terms of the GNU GPL version 3 (or later).
 Please see [LICENSE](LICENSE) for details.